Multiscale equilibration of highly entangled isotropic model polymer melts: Background, Models and Methods

 In polymer melts, topological constraints dominate the dynamics of interpenetrating chains beyond a characteristic scale.
 Following the packing argument\citep{lin87,kavassalis87} for flexible chains, the number of Kuhn segments between entanglements can be well described by

 where $G_{e}=\frac{5}{4}G_{N}$ is the entanglement modulus, and $G_{N}$ denotes the melt plateau modulus.
-The right-most expression is derived from the packing argument\citep{lin87,kavassalis87} and is only valid in the limit of flexible chains e.g. $n_{K}<10$ ($\kappa<2.5)$. $\alpha$ denotes the number of chains per entanglement volume.
-Experiments suggest a universal value of $\alpha=19\pm2$.\citep{fetters2007chain} Simulations suggest a value closer to $\alpha=18$.\citep{Svaneborg2020Characterization} Uchida et al.\citep{Uchida_jcp_08} developed an empirical expression for $N_{eK}$ that also captures the behavior in the limit of stiff chains.
+The right-most expression follows via Eq.~(\ref{eq:invariant N}) from the packing argument\citep{lin87,kavassalis87}

+according to which the number of packing blobs per entanglement is a universal constant and is only valid in the limit of flexible chains e.g. $n_{K}<10$ ($\kappa<2.5)$.
+The entanglement Flory number $\alpha$ denotes the number of chains per entanglement volume.
+Experimental results~\cite{fetters2007chain}, simulation data~\cite{Svaneborg2020Characterization} and a geometric argument~\cite{rosa2014ring} for the local pairwise~\cite{everaers2012topological} entanglement of Gaussian chains suggest $\alpha = \frac{d_T}{p} = 18\pm2$.

+Uchida et al.\citep{Uchida_jcp_08} developed an empirical expression for $N_{eK}$ that also captures the behavior in the limit of stiff chains.
 For $\alpha=18.0$, the number of Kuhn segments between entanglements can be stated concisely as\citep{Svaneborg2020Characterization}

 with $x=\alpha/n_{K}(\kappa)$.

 Previously we performed a detailed Kuhn scale characterization of the KG model\citep{Svaneborg2020Characterization}, in particular we provided empirical expressions for the functions $l_{K}(\kappa),$ $n_{K}(\kappa)$, and $N_{eK}(\kappa)$ valid for stiffnesses $-1\leq\kappa\leq2.5$.
 We will return to this point in the Results section below, where we provide updated expressions for these functions valid for the range $-2\leq\kappa\leq6$.